softprops/tiny-dynamo/README.md

 ### Sans I/O

 Tiny Dynamo takes a [sans I/O](https://sans-io.readthedocs.io/) library approach.
-It defines a `Transport` trait which allows for any I/O library to implement how requests are transfered over the wire by provides none without an implicit feature toggled on
+It defines a `Transport` trait which allows for any I/O library to implement how requests are transfered over the wire by provides none without an explict cargo feature toggled on

+Below are the current available cargo features

-#### Reqwest
+#### `reqwest`

 the `reqwest` feature provides a `reqwest_transport::Reqwest` backend for sending requests, currently using a blocking client.
 An async feature is planned for the future